-If you have the Looker admin role, you can use the Admin tab’s Datagroups page to view the existing datagroups.
-You can see the connection and model of each datagroup, as well as the datagroups’ current status.
+If you have the Looker admin role, you can use the Admin panel’s Datagroups page to view the existing datagroups.
+You can see the connection, model, and current status of each datagroup and — if specified in the LookML — a label and description for each datagroup.
 You can also reset the cache for a datagroup, trigger the datagroup, or navigate to the datagroup’s LookML.

-You can determine whether or not a query has been returned from the cache by looking in the upper right corner after running a query.
+In an Explore window, you can determine whether a query has been returned from the cache by looking in the upper right corner after running a query.

 |If results are from a fresh query,

 you will see …